LineageOS/lineage_wiki/_includes/templates/recovery_install_dd.md

     * {{ site.data.devices[page.device].recovery_boot }}

 {% if site.data.devices[page.device].vendor == "LG" %}
-{% include note.html content="Ignore the screen asking about a factory reset.
-If you have done everything correctly, accepting a factory reset will not actually reset your device." %}
+{% include note.html content="Accept the factory reset with your hardware buttons.
+If you have done everything correctly, this will not actually reset your device but instead will install your custom recovery." %}
 {% endif %}